schech1/uptime-buddy/README.md

 This command will pull the necessary Docker image and start the backend service on port 5005.

 ## Settings on the iOS App
 After deploying the Docker container, open the Uptime Buddy app on your Apple Watch and configure the backend URL.
-Use the address of the server where you deployed the container, including the port (e.g., http://your-server-ip:5005).
+Use the address of the server where you deployed this container, including the port (e.g., http://your-server-ip:5005).

 ## Related Projects

+This project is based on Uptime Kuma and uptime-kuma-api.

-Uptime Kuma: A self-hosted monitoring tool to monitor uptime for websites, applications, and APIs.
+[Uptime Kuma](https://github.com/louislam/uptime-kuma): A self-hosted monitoring tool to monitor uptime for websites, applications, and APIs.
-Uptime Kuma API: An API for Uptime Kuma, enabling integration with various applications.
+[uptime-kuma.api](https://github.com/lucasheld/uptime-kuma-api): An API for Uptime Kuma, enabling integration with various applications.

 ## Contributing